ognistik/alfred-taptix/README.md

 ### Alfred’s Search Bar
 Activate Taptix and modify its settings while running with the “tt” or “taptix” keywords.
 The menu options are self explanatory, but there’s two things you must know.
-1. Fuzzy search is supported (e.g., "tt sk" for "Set Keyboard Sound")
+1. Fuzzy search is supported (e.g., "tt sk" for "Set Keyboard Sound").
-2. Hold CMD or OPT when selecting "Set Volume" to adjust keyboard or mouse volume separately
+2. Hold CMD or OPT when selecting "Set Volume" to adjust keyboard or mouse volume separately.

 ### Hotkeys & External Triggers
 Triggers have been color coded for easy setup: